Open Space Program

 For questions regarding maintenance or operations of open space areas (including prairie dogs, coyote sightings, mowing and weed management) please contact the Department of Parks, Recreation, and Libraries at 303-658-2192.
 More information about natural resources and wildlife management.

 For questions regarding open space property acquisitions, please call the Open Space Coordinator, Heather Cronenberg, at 303-658-2142.
-View open space acquisitions from 2008-2012.
+View open space acquisitions.